alajmo/template-generator/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

-A simple bash script used to generate boilerplates.
+A simple bash script used to manage boilerplates.

 ## Install

 1. Put the file [tp](tp) in an executable path.
+2. Create a directory named boilerplates in your home folder.

 Furthermore, if you want bash-autocompletion: